maismail/rondb-helm/README.md

 - Create custom-size, cross-AZ cluster
 - Horizontal auto-scaling of MySQLds & RDRS'

-## Capabilities with Manual Intervention
+## Capabilities of Manual Intervention

 - Scale data node replicas:
-  1. Use the MGM client to activate Node Ids
+  1. Use the MGM client to activate Node IDs
   2. Increase `activeDataReplicas` in values.yaml.
 This will
-     1. Change the config.ini (important in case MGMds restart later in time)
+     1. Change the config.ini (important in case MGMds restart later)
      2. Increase the StatefulSet replicas.

 ## TODO